Grace is best taught to our kids by example. We show grace, but the most valuable lessons are often taught by sharing our own need for God’s grace.

 Smiles.
 Nodding.
 I think these precious children really got it.

-We prayed, thanking God for Jesus.
-We thanked God for the police officer and the kindness he showed mommy.
+When talked out, we thanked God for Jesus.
+Then we thanked God for the police officer and the kindness he showed mommy.
 And for the reminder of what Jesus did for each of us.

 The call to my husband started fresh but brief tears as I explained how the stellar mom who allowed the accident on Monday had just gotten a speeding ticket with all the kids in the car on Thursday.